khaleej-vacc/documentation-site/docs/Pilot Briefings/Bahrain International Airport (OBBI)/Arrivals.md

 Again, you must read this back correctly and fully.

-It is a standard rule of thumb within Bahrain, you should be 180kts at 10DME, 160kts at 4dme to ensure safe and efficient operations.
-Once you are established you will advise the controller.
+!!!node "Act Promptly"
+Due to Bahrain's small TMA, Pilots must remain vigilant and maintain close attention to the frequency.

+Pilots may be asked to maintain a speed until a certain mile final (e.g. 160 Knots until 4 DME).

-> **Pilot:** _**"Bahrain Approach, GFA520, fully established ILS Runway 30R"**_
+> **Pilot:** _**"GFA520, fully established ILS Runway 30R"**_

 The Approach Controller will then hand you over to the Tower Controller.